wassimbj/engineering-blogs/README.md

 # websites-to-develop-ur-knowledge
-websites i go to daily to develop my knowledge as a software developer
+websites i visit to develop my knowledge as a software developer
 <br />
 **they are not ordered in any way** they are all great resources